 Backup Still a Requirement in the Azure Cloud

-Microsoft Azure offers many features organizations want from a public cloud platform to include high availability, redundancy, security, and many more.
+Microsoft Azure offers many features organizations want from a public cloud platform including high availability, redundancy, security, and many more.
 Despite the benefits Azure offers, organizations must keep one principle in mind: they retain responsibility for their data.

 This puts the onus on organizations to back up and recover their data.
 Should their data get corrupted, deleted, lost, or compromised, they need a solution in place to protect it.

 Microsoft does offer its own Azure backup service.
 However, it is a separate offering designed to back up virtual machines in the Azure cloud to which organizations must subscribe.
-Many organizations will have application and data requiring specific backup and recovery features beyond what the Azure backup service offers.
-This will necessitate they acquire a third-party solution that meets their Azure backup and recovery needs.
+Many organizations will have applications and data requiring specific backup and recovery features beyond what the Azure backup service offers.
+This will necessitate them acquire a third-party solution that meets their Azure backup and recovery needs.